-9.120 Itchen Abbas is a linear village located in the Western Downs approximately four miles north-east of Winchester.
-Itchen Abbas developed along the northern edge of the River Itchen, a Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
+9.113 Itchen Abbas is a linear village located in the Western Downs approximately four miles north-east of Winchester.
+Itchen Abbas developed along the northern edge of the River Itchen, a SSSI and SAC.
 Most of the community buildings are located around the junction between the main road (B3047) and a north-south lane which crosses the River Itchen.
 The older houses in Itchen Abbas are mainly scattered in a linear fashion along the main road.
 The allocation site is a typical example of this.
 Characteristic building materials in the older houses are brick, sometimes mixed with flints, reflecting the chalky surroundings.